open-contracting/standard/standard/docs/en/04_implementation/01_publication_levels.md

 ### ☆ ☆ ☆ ☆ Use best practices for data on the web

-Make each **release** and **record** describing a contracting process accessible at it’s own persistent URI (web address).
+Make each **release** and **record** describing a contracting process accessible at its own persistent URI (web address).

-Provide feeds that detail recently changed information, and that allow users to search for specific kinds of tenders, awards or contracts (for example, by the category of goods and services being procured).
+Provide feeds that detail recently changed information, and that allow users to search for specific kinds of tenders, awards or contracts (for example, by the classification of goods and services being procured).

-Use the [/.well-known/](../publication_patterns#well-known) protocol to let machines discover your data.

-An example of publishing at this level might involve being able to look up URLs such as /oc/contractProcess/1234 to return a record in JSON format, and that record then detailing a list of releases, each with their own URIs such as /oc/release/1234-1 and /oc/release/1234-2 which detail the different moments in the life of the contracting process.
-Users interested in the contract could regularly check /oc/contractProcess/1234 to discover updates, or could use a search service at /oc/search/?initiation.item.classification=CPV:03451100-7 to lookup a feed of all the tenders for ‘Bedding Plants’.
+Use [established protocols](../publication_patterns#supporting-discovery) to support discovery of your data, and to provide atom feeds of recently updated data.
+At this level, publishers may also expose data through an API, following community established conventions for API operation.

-The /.well-known/ file will allow aggregators and other analysts to integrate this open contracting data in minutes and hours or work, rather than days, weeks and months.
+The use of these protocols, and following API conventions, will allow aggregators and other analysts to integrate this open contracting data in minutes and hours or work, rather than days, weeks and months.

-In future OCDS may also have an RDF serialization to enable linked data publication at this level.
+In the future OCDS may also have an RDF serialization to enable linked data publication at this level.

 #### Stepping up
 Contracting data may contain many cross-references to other important datasets - from government budgets, to company registers and registers of public interest.
 If 4 or 5 ☆ data is published for any of these, then OCDS can be used to make links between these datasets.

 This will allow users to follow the links to discover more about the context of the contracting processes they are exploring, and will allow big-data analysis linking in these different datasets.
-For example, following links to a company register to discover whether a company awarded a contract has been disolved, or following links to budget and spending information.
+For example, following links to a company register to discover whether a company awarded a contract has been dissolved, or following links to budget and spending information.

 ### ☆ ☆ ☆ ☆ ☆ Make links to other datasets